petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/stripe.md

 1. Click *Get App*.

-1. Note down the order ID.
+1. Note the order ID.
 You must use it to install the app from your Cloud dashboard.

 1. Click *Go to Console*.